You should think about everything on this SEO checklist as incrementally beneficial.

 Here are some resources you can use to create and submit your sitemap:

-Together with your XML sitemap, a robots.txt file will establish what activities crawlers are permitted to perform in relation to each page on your site.
+A robots.txt file, together with your XML sitemap, will specify what actions crawlers are allowed to do on each page on your site.

 For example, you can block Google from crawling your WordPress login URL: